-NAM 495 - Network Administration and Management Program Capstone

-This course provides the opportunity to integrate knowledge and demonstrate skills obtained throughout the program in the form of a enterprise level network related project, which involves the analysis of an organization's network needs, the development of a network architecture, and the project management components needed for successful implementation.
+NAM 495 - Network Administration and Management Program Capstone the form of a enterprise level network related project, which involves the analysis of an organization's network needs, the development of a network architecture, and the project management components needed for successful implementation.
 The course culminates with a final report/paper and presentation.